DavidTNguyen/testing-workshop-cypress/slides/intro.md

 ## Requirements

-Set up in your Dev Environment - Preferences / Settings / User Settings and add the json.schemas property.
+Set up in your Dev Environment (VS Code) - _Preferences > Settings > User Settings_ and add the json.schemas property.

 ```json
 {